Italy: Foreign Minister Gentiloni appointed prime minister-designate

 After the one-hour meeting with Mattarella, Gentiloni said he would continue in the path of the previous government and make sure that a draft electoral law is approved.

+"I am ... conscious of the urgency to give to Italy a full-power government in order to reassure our citizens and be able to face, with the utmost commitment and determination, priorities that are international, economic and social, starting from the reconstruction of the areas hit by the earthquake," Gentiloni said at the palace.

-In an effort to make the passage of laws a quicker and easier process, the electoral law would allocate extra parliamentary seats to a party that wins more than 40% of the vote.
+The electoral law was passed in July in an effort to make the passage of laws quicker and easier.
+It gave parties in the lower house of Parliament extra seats if they won more than 40% of the vote.

-But the law is seen as part and parcel of Renzi's referendum, which sought to reduce the number of seats in the upper house, the Senato.
-Critics said that Renzi's proposals would give too much power to his party.
+But its validity has come into question as proposed constitutional changes, including the reduction of seats in the upper house, were rejected in last week's referendum.

 Almost 60% of voters last week rejected Renzi's proposals for constitutional change in what was seen as a referendum on the prime minister's leadership and a litmus test for the rise of populism in the country.